 Our independent contract manufacturer procures components and assembles our products based on our forecasts.
-These forecasts are based on estimates of demand for our products primarily for the next twelve months, which are in turn based on historical trends and an analysis from our sales and product marketing organizations, adjusted for overall market conditions.
+These forecasts are based on estimates of demand for our products primarily for the next 12 months, which are in turn based on historical trends and an analysis from our sales and product marketing organizations, adjusted for overall market conditions.
 In order to reduce manufacturing lead times and plan for adequate supply, we may issue forecasts and orders for components and products that are non-cancelable.
-Obligations under contracts that we can cancel without a significant penalty are not included.
-As of April 30, 2015, we had \$41,772,000 of open orders.
+As of October 31, 2015, our purchase commitments under such orders were \$46.3 million, excluding obligations under contracts that we can cancel without a significant penalty.